marcoy/marcoy.github.io/_posts/2014-02-01-merkle-tree.md

 ---

-[Merkle Tree](http://en.wikipedia.org/wiki/Merkle_tree) is a tree where the leaf nodes contain the hashes of some data, and the internal nodes contain hashes of their children.
+[Merkle Tree](http://en.wikipedia.org/wiki/Merkle_tree) is a tree where the leaf nodes contain the hashes of some data blocks, and the internal nodes contain hashes of their children.
 It provides a quick way to verify data.
 For example, in a peer-to-peer network, a peer can use a Merkle Tree or parts of it (explain later) to quickly verify the data it receives from other peers have not been tampered with, or the data are not corrupted during the transmission.
 Borrowing from wikipedia, below is a picture of what a Merkle Tree looks like.